shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

 ## Political organization details

-This section contains the details of the person or organization that is purchasing ads on Xandr.
+This section contains the details of the person or organization that is purchasing ads on Microsoft Advertising.
 For example, a candidate, an agency, or a political consultant.

 The required fields must be filled out for any state or local political advertising that will or could serve in California,